Ngoc Anh Phung - BA Hotel, Resort and Tourism Management

 I came across Cheltenham three years ago and can’t help but falling in love with it.
 It was so lovely and quiet, which was completely different to Bristol where I undertook my Foundation course.
 Thus I decided to move to University of Gloucestershire to continue my undergraduate degree and until now it was one of my best decisions!

 Although the university is not really big, it has secured itself the good reputation of teaching quality and student communications.
-A lot of my friends coming from bigger cities such as Birmingham, Essex and Coventry chose this university since its small and friendly environment means we could get a lot of support from university staffs.
+A lot of my friends coming from bigger cities such as Birmingham, Essex and Coventry chose this university since its small and friendly environment means we could get a lot of support from university staff.
 The lecturers and tutors are also really helpful and ready to help which makes my student life in the UK much more enjoyable.

 I think my best achievement through this course is the approach of studying independently.
 It gives me skills I need to manage my time effectively and be responsible for myself and my own study.
 Studying time at the university has also enhanced my career potential, in terms of confidence, communication and jobs hunting skills and helped me secured a placement post as the International Marketing Assistant at the University’s International Development Centre.
 It is such a great opportunity for me to experience the office environment, to practice the knowledge that I have been taught and to have a clear vision of what I want to do in the future.